My Publications

 In French

-La notion de omega-catégorie faible est une vaste généralisation de celle de catégorie, qui revêt une importance croissante en mathématiques.
+La notion de ω-catégorie faible est une vaste généralisation de celle de catégorie, qui revêt une importance croissante en mathématiques.
 Cependant, les définitions qui en ont été proposées à ce jour à ce jour restent difficiles à manipuler en pratique : on ne connaît pas de liste explicite des cohérences qui doivent être présentes dans ces structures et il devient rapidement difficile de vérifier tous les détails qui doivent l’être lors de leur utilisation.
-Partant de ce constat, Finster et Mimram ont récemment reformulé la définition de Grothendieck et Maltsiniotis des omega-catégories faibles sous forme d’une théorie des types, appelée CaTT.
+Partant de ce constat, Finster et Mimram ont récemment reformulé la définition de Grothendieck et Maltsiniotis des ω-catégories faibles sous forme d’une théorie des types, appelée CaTT.
 Ceci a posé les bases d’un assistant de preuve, développé par les auteurs, dans lequel les termes typables sont ceux qui correspondent à des cohérences.
 La formalisation de preuves non-triviales dans ce système a montré la nécessité d’avoir des outils permettant de les automatiser en partie.
 Dans cette optique, nous présentons ici deux méthodes permettant de générer automatiquement des cohérences de dimension supérieure à partir de cohérences existantes : la suspension et la fonctorialité.
 Nous montrons qu’elles sont admissibles (c’est-à-dire que leur présence ne modifie pas le pouvoir expressif de la théorie des types) et qu’elles sont utiles en pratique pour alléger les preuves en évitant des redondances.

 • My PhD Thesis